 - Loans Payable

-If you’ve rented money to buy equipment, vehicles, furniture or other objects for your business, this account tracks payments and due dates.
+If you've rented money to buy equipment, vehicles, furniture, or other objects for your business, this account tracks payments and due dates.

 - Payroll Expenses

-For many organizations, payroll operating cost can be the major cost of all.
+For many organizations, payroll operating costs can be the major cost of all.
 Keeping this account precise and up to date is necessary for meeting tax and other government coverage requirements.
 Avoidance of those everyday jobs will put you in serious hot water.

 - Owners Equity

 Essentially, it tracks the amount an owner (or owners) puts into the business.
-Also referred to as net assets, owners equity reflects the amount of money a vendor has once liabilities are subtracted from assets.
+Also referred to as net assets, owner's equity reflects the amount of money a vendor has once liabilities are subtracted from assets.

 - Retained Earnings

-Who is suitable for this course?
+Who is suitable for bookkeeping qualification?

-The bookkeeping courses include following topics:
+The bookkeeping courses include the following topics: